Community foundations provide a simple, powerful and highly personal approach to giving. We offer a variety of tools

 to help you achieve your charitable goals and receive maximum tax benefits.
-We are pleased to work with you and your advisor (lawyer, accountant, life insurance agent or financial planner) to integrate your financial and estate planning with charitable giving that best suits your personal needs and philanthropic goals.
+We are pleased to work with you or your advisor (lawyer, accountant, life insurance agent or financial planner) to integrate your financial and estate planning with charitable giving that best suits your needs and philanthropic goals.

 gifts of cash

 An outright gift of cash is the simplest way to give.
 The Guelph Community Foundation can invest your gift immediately.
 You receive a receipt for the full amount of your donation which results in immediate tax savings.
 Gifts of cash can be dropped off at our office

 The Guelph Community Foundation accepts online donations through CanadaHelps.org

 , you may give to any fund by clicking here